 You can buy over-the-counter (OTC) medicines for your child without a prescription from your doctor, but that doesn’t mean these medicines are harmless.
 If they are taken the wrong way, they can make your child feel worse and can even be harmful.
-Read through this list of dos and don’ts to help make sure you are safely giving your child OTC cough and cold medicine.
+Read through this list of dos and don’ts to make sure you are giving your child OTC cough and cold medicine safely.

 - Do learn how to read and understand all parts of the medicine’s drug facts label.